tboehnlein/WhatsGone/README.md

 This is the perfect software to use to archive a list of your files no matter how big the drive is.

 ## Operation
-If the drive is there, it will make a record of all of the files with their paths into a text file.
+If the drive is there, it will make a record of all of the files that match the filter patterns with their paths into a text file.

 If a drive is missing, a timestamped message will be recorded in a file so it is known when it is missing.